argoproj/argo-workflows/docs/multi-cluster-workflows.md

 I'm going to make some assumptions:

-* Your default Kubernetes context is the local cluster.
+* Your default Kubernetes context is the primary cluster.
 * There is a Kubernetes context for the remote cluster (named `cluster-1`).

 Update the config map with permissions: